 - You could also cover pictures with clear contact paper if you wish to preserve them.

-- Let your kids know what you plan to do with the leaves when you get home; you may be surprised by how picky they become when collecting those leaves!
+- Let your kids know what you plan to do with the leaves when you get home.
+You may be surprised by how picky they become when collecting those leaves.

-You may also like:
+You’ll also like: